niplav/site/persuasion.md

 2. There would be exploits, but they are impossible to find because
 	1. Prospective superpersuaders don't have the relevant access to information about human brains (no gradients)
 	2. Human brains are too heterogeneous for generalizable attacks

+Possibility: Stimuli that are extremely persuasive/compelling *while observed* and shortly thereafter, but don't have any lasting effects unless there's repeated exposure, because neuronal pathways don't form quickly enough while the stimulus is observed.

 <!--Claude Chats:
 https://claude.ai/chat/9b59090a-d1b1-4cff-b0ce-77e439b027f4